US Copyright laws give music producers, artists, and song writers the right to charge fees for the performance of

 From our Customer Control Panel, you will be able to see all of your song data, enter any syndicate information, and print your reports.

-The calculator also emails your full census reports directly to you!
+The calculator also emails your Reports of Use directly to you!

 Data collection is simple with our system.
 We keep track of your listener counts all day, every day.